oxyplot/docs/getting-started/hello-wpf.rst

 .. note:: This section is under construction.
 Please contribute!

-This example shows how to create a WPF application where the content of the plot is defined in code.
+This example shows how to create a WPF application with a ``PlotView`` control, where the content of the plot is defined in code as a ``PlotModel``.
+If you want to define the content of the plot in XAML, see :doc:`hello-wpf-xaml`.

 Create project